Reranking Social Media Feeds: A Practical Guide for Field Experiments: Implementing a Browser Extension

 \subsection{Participant recruitment}

-The recruitment strategy depends on many aspects, such as availability constraints, specific demographic requirements (e.g., partisans, or users of specific age groups), or length of the study.
+The recruitment strategy depends on many aspects, such as availability constraints, specific demographic requirements (e.g., partisans or users of specific age groups), or the length of the study.

-Some experiments may aim to recruit a participant sample representative of the platform’s user base, which requires adjusting the recruitment based on the platform’s user composition~\cite{guess2021experiments}.
-For example, in 2023, Twitter was used by 22\% of the adult population with a bias toward young, highly educated, and liberals ~\cite{socialmediafacts}, while Facebook is more balanced on these properties but has a larger active user base of women.
+Some experiments may aim to recruit a participant sample representative of the platform's user base, which requires adjusting the recruitment based on the platform's user composition~\cite{guess2021experiments}.
+For example, in 2023, Twitter was used by 22\% of the adult population, with a bias toward young, highly educated, and liberal users ~\cite{socialmediafacts}, while Facebook is more balanced on these properties but has a larger active user base of women.

 Depending on the requirements and the recruitment platform, it may be desirable to first screen participants through a short survey.
-This preliminary screening may help exclude individuals who do not meet the eligibility criteria that the recruitment platform does not allow to filter, such as how frequently they use social media.
-This step is crucial to selecting the population of interest and ensuring that the study includes the right participants to receive the treatment.
+This preliminary screening may help exclude individuals who do not meet eligibility criteria that the recruitment platform cannot filter for, such as how frequently they use social media.
+This step is crucial to selecting the population of interest and ensuring that the study includes the desired participants to receive the treatment.
 Researchers investigating interventions on extreme or niche content need to ensure that the recruited participants are typically exposed to the posts of interest.
 For example, a study found that during the 2016 election, 80\% of the fake news on Twitter was consumed by only 1\% of the users~\cite{grinberg2019fake}.
-If this step is necessary, we recommend keeping the survey minimal to reduce the cost and compensate participants for their time, even if they do not qualify, in accordance with common practices.
-Alternative methods include using ads directly on the platform of interest~\cite{zhang2020quota,rosenzweig2020survey}, direct messages~\cite{guess2021experiments}, or relying on snowball sampling with other reward incentives, such as gift cards or prizes.
+If this step is necessary, we recommend keeping the survey short to reduce costs and compensate participants for their time, even if they do not qualify, in accordance with common practices.
+Alternative methods include using ads directly on the platform of interest~\cite{zhang2020quota,rosenzweig2020survey}, direct messages~\cite{guess2021experiments}, or snowball sampling with other rewards, such as gift cards or prizes.